govuk-one-login/life-events-platform/doc/how-to-onboard-an-acquirer.md

     "lastName",
     "dateOfDeath"
   ],
-  "id": "CONSUMER-SUBSCRIPTION-ID-GUID"
+  "id": "ACQUIRER-SUBSCRIPTION-ID-GUID"
 }
 ```

 ## Tell the acquirer what to do

 Read over [How to acquire data from the service](acquiring-data-from-the-service.md) and make sure it is up-to-date,
 then send that over to the client so that they have the information.
+They need the client ID, client secret, and the name
+of the environment.